 Our smartphones hold so much information about practically all aspects of our lives – it’s scary to even start thinking about it.
 Contact phone numbers, photos, videos, location history, banking passwords, personal messages and e-mails – this is just the standard list, there is definitely more significant and intimate information on your device than you’re willing to share with anyone, let alone the criminals that may have stolen your phone.

-There are numerous programs that can be installed on a smartphone, known as spy apps, which will grant you control over the phone and online activities of a troublesome teenager, a cheating spouse or an unscrupulous employee.
+There are numerous programs that can be installed on a smartphone, known as spy apps, which will grant you control over the phone and online activities of a troublesome teenager or an unscrupulous employee.
 They basically allow a similar degree of control over their electronic devices as a thief would have over yours in case of theft.
 Let’s assume you are not planning to take advantage of the information you find on a child’s or an employee’s phone and will only use it for their benefit in the former case, and for the benefit of your company – in the latter.
 There are still moral issues to be considered, but here, at least, there is no criminal activity involved.

 The secret life of a stolen phone